 There has been a great deal of controversy about the economic substance doctrine legislation.
-While the proposal is in the Senate bill, it is not in the House bill.
-It is opposed by Treasury officials in the current Bush administration.
-Many firms, practicing tax attorneys, and tax executives in businesses have objected to the provision, both individually and formally through organizations such as the Tax Executives Institute, the Tax Section of the American Bar Association and the Tax Section of the New York State Bar Association.12
+While the proposal was in the Senate bill, it was not in the House bill.
+It was opposed by Treasury officials in the current Bush Administration.
+Many firms, practicing tax attorneys, and tax executives in businesses objected to the provision, both individually and formally through organizations such as the Tax Executives Institute, the Tax Section of the American Bar Association and the Tax Section of the New York State Bar Association.

-At the same time, there is much support for the codification of the economic substance doctrine, in addition to the position taken by the Finance Committee.
-The Clinton administration supported the bill, and Chairman Thomas's 2002 bill in the 107th Congress (H.R.
+At the same time, there was much support for the codification of the economic substance doctrine, in addition to the position taken by the Finance Committee.
+The Clinton Administration supported the bill, and Chairman Thomas's 2002 bill in the 107th Congress (H.R.
 5095) included an economic substance provision.
-There are a number of attorneys and law professors who have taken the view that codification of the economic substance doctrine, as in the Senate provision or with some modification is advisable and even necessary to stem the tide of tax shelters.13
+There are a number of attorneys and law professors who have taken the view that codification of the economic substance doctrine, as was in the Senate provision or with some modification is advisable and even necessary to stem the tide of tax shelters.

-12 Pamela Olson (at her nomination hearings for Assistant Secretary of Treasury for Tax Policy) commented on economic substance in answer to a question at a hearing; these comments are reported in Samuel C. Thompson Jr. and Robert Allen Clary 11, "Coming in from the Cold: The Case for ESD Codification" Tax Notes, May 26, 2003, pp. 1270-1274.
-See also, as noted above, the letter on the economic substance doctrine posted on the Tax Executive's Institute web site, http://www.tei.org/codify03.html (visited December 16) and the April 24 letter to Chairman Grassley and Ranking Member Baucus posted on the American Bar Association's Web site http://www.abanet.org/tax/home.html (visited December 16, 2003).
-See also New York State Bar Association Tax Section, "Economic Substance Codification," Tax Notes, June 23, 2003; Peter L. Faber, letter to the Chairman Thomas, reprinted as "Practitioner to Congress: Don't Try to Codify Economic Substance, Tax Notes, Oct.
+&lt;sup>13 Pamela Olson (at her nomination hearings for Assistant Secretary of Treasury for Tax Policy) commented on economic substance in answer to a question; these comments are reported in Samuel C. Thompson Jr. and Robert Allen Clary 11, "Coming in from the Cold: The Case for ESD Codification" Tax Notes, May 26, 2003, pp. 1270-1274.
+See also, as noted above, the letter from Andrew Berg to Chairman Thomas and Senator Grassley on the economic substance doctrine and the Apr.
+24 letter to Chairman Grassley and Ranking Member Baucus from Herbert Beller of the American Bar Association (reprinted in the Bureau of National Affairs, Daily Tax Report, Apr.
+28, 2003).
+See also New York State Bar Association Tax Section, "Economic Substance Codification," Tax Notes, June 23, 2003; Peter L. Faber, letter to the Chairman Thomas, reprinted as "Practitioner to Congress: Don't Try to Codify Economic Substance," Tax Notes, Oct.
 21, 2002, pp. 423-424; James M. Peaslee, letter to the Finance Committee, reprinted as "More Thoughts on Proposed Economic Substance Clarification," Tax Notes, May 5, 2003, pp. 747-750, May 5, 2003.